Kewal Krishan (forensic anthropologist): Research and innovation

 His most cited work pertains to the forensic podiatry of the north Indian population.
 In one of his noteworthy work in 2008, he studied the effect of body weight and additional body weight on the footprints and its interpretation in crime scene investigation.

-He also established some of the unique and individualistic characteristics of the footprints which are helpful in identification of criminals.
+He also established some of the unique and individualistic characteristics of the footprints that are helpful in the identification of criminals.
 He devised and calculated the effect of limb asymmetry on estimation of stature in forensic examinations.
 He devised a novel index called Heel-Ball Index in the forensic literature emphasizing its relevance in sex determination.
 He has published unique work on the footprint ridge density of Indian population and its significance in forensic identification.